Pennsylvania Accident Reports

-Find Your Crash Report Online
+Find your Pennsylvania Crash Report Online

 The “AA-500 Commonwealth of Pennsylvania Police Crash Report Form”

-A Pennsylvania accident or crash report is officially titled as ‘ AA-500 Commonwealth of Pennsylvania Police Crash Report Form ’.
-It is used by law enforcement to record the details relating to an accident involving any type of vehicle.
-The details in the report are recorded by the officer who attended the scene of the accident.
-If a police officer did not attend your accident, you must file a report within 5 days after the crash if (1) there was property damage to any one vehicle (to the extent the vehicle can not be driven) or property (2) anyone was injured (no matter how minor), or (3) anyone was killed.
-The following documents and websites provide more information and detail on crash report forms:
+A Pennsylvania accident report is officially titled ‘ AA-500 Commonwealth of Pennsylvania Police Crash Report Form ’.
+It is used by state law enforcement to record the details relating to an accident involving any type of vehicle.
+The details in the crash report are recorded by the police officer who attended the scene of the accident.
+If a police officer did not attend your accident, you must file a crash report within 5 days after the crash if (1) there was property damage to any one vehicle (to the extent the vehicle can not be driven) or property (2) anyone was injured (no matter how minor), or (3) anyone was killed.
+The following documents and websites provide more information and detail on Pennsylvania police crash report forms:

 |Commonwealth Of Pennsylvania Driver’s Accident Report|

 |Commonwealth of Pennsylvania Crash Reporting System Website User’s Manual|

 How to Get A Copy Of Your Pennsylvania Accident Report Online